pathtofile/PPLRunner/README.md

 also as PPL, then stop and exit.
 A successful launch will still say `the service failed to run`, but if you check the return code with `sc query ppl_runner`, it should be 0, i.e. ERROR_SUCCESS.

+The Child process will *not* be visible, however if you can use Debug Outputs and `DBGView.exe` to get some form of output (see the `child_example` code).

 # Cleanup/Removal
 As the service is also Anti Malware PPL, it can only be stopped and deleted by a similarly high-level process.
 However, we can use PPLRunner to remove itself, simply set the command in the registry key to be: